i2p/i2p.www/i2p2www/blog/2015/08/20/I2PCon_Mission_Accomplished.draft.rst

 of I2P are now a part of our comminuty.

-This event has been our first active step towards building a large and inclusive community, and as such it's been large success.
+This event has been our first active step towards building a large and inclusive community, and as such it's been great success.
 {%- endtrans %}